A Level PoliticsEdexcel (2 Years)

 - Paper 1: UK Politics and Core Political Ideas

 This paper offers an introduction to key features of the UK political system: Democracy and Participation, Pressure Groups, Political Parties, Elections and Electoral Systems, and Voting Behaviour.
-It also covers Liberalism, Conservatism and Socialism.
+It also covers the ideologies of Liberalism, Conservatism and Socialism.

 - Paper 2: UK Politics and Non-Core Political Ideas

 This paper analyses the central institutions of the UK government: the Constitution, Parliament, the Prime Minister and Cabinet, and the Judiciary and Civil Liberties.
-It also covers Anarchism, Nationalism, Ecologism, Multiculturalism and Feminism.
+It also covers the ideology of Anarchism.

 You will study one more paper and then take three exams in June: